 of lamb - delicious!

-Sow swedes from early June until early July for harvest in November/December - they will also store well in a cool place until well after Christmas.
+Sow swedes from May until late June for harvest in November/December - they will also store well in a cool place until well after Christmas.
 Excellent as an addition to winter vegetable soups (including the traditional Welsh cawl), roasted around the joint, or mashed with loads of butter and some ground black pepper.

 Not everyone realises that Fennel is best sown after midsummer as its

 much less likely to bolt than if its sown in spring.
 Sow up to the middle

 of August.
 The plants will stand up to Christmas or beyond in milder

 These are a fantastic root vegetable that everyone should try.
 They